active-logic/active-lt-demos/Frogger/Tutorial/P3-Separation.md

 Of course we need to adjust `Frogger` accordingly.
 You can see how this was done [in this diff](PENDING).

-We also migrated the details of cloning Frogger because this doesn't partake the BT.
+We also migrated the details of cloning Frogger because this does not partake the BT.

+Next we hide model variables for better encapsulation (see (diff)[PENDING]).